essembeh/borg-find/README.md

                         only consider archive created before given date -P PREFIX, --prefix PREFIX
                         only consider archive names starting with this prefix.
-  --reverse             reverse the archives order, default is oldest first --first N             consider first N archives after other filters were
+  -R, --reverse         reverse the archives order, default is oldest first -F N, --first N       consider first N archives after other filters were
                         applied
-  --last N              consider last N archives after other filters were
+  -L N, --last N        consider last N archives after other filters were
                         applied

 file selection:
+  -n MOTIF, --name MOTIF
-  --name MOTIF          select files with path containing MOTIF (ignore case) --regex PATTERN       select files with path matching PATTERN -n, --new             select only *new* files, which were not present in
+                        select files with path containing MOTIF (ignore case) -r PATTERN, --regex PATTERN
+                        select files with path matching PATTERN --new                 select only *new* files, which were not present in previous archive
+  --modified            select only modified files, which were different in
                         previous archive
 ```